Dunmail Park: Shops

 By far the largest shop in terms of floor space at Dunmail Park is Asda, a supermarket, which took over the largest unit after previous anchor tenant Dixon's moved to a smaller unit in the shopping centre in 2010.
 When it opened, Asda employed 330 people from Workington and the surrounding area.

-Other shops include Dixon's Homestore, Mr Simms, Cumbria Travel, an independent Travel Agent, Get Threaded, a hairdresser and beautician, and Baby Boutique, a baby clothing shop.

-Costa and Subway have outlets at Dunmail Park, and café called The Terrace Cafe is also present on the upper floor of the shopping centre, with seating for 120 diners and serving main meals (including Sunday lunches) as well as lighter café fare.
+Other shops in the centre Cumbria Travel, an independent Travel Agent.
+Costa and Subway have outlets at Dunmail Park,.
+It has also been announced that The Range with a Homebase garden centre will be opening in October 26 and they will be reopening The Terrace Cafe is also present on the upper floor of the shopping centre, with seating for 120 diners and serving main meals (including Sunday lunches) as well as lighter café fare.
 Finally, there is a petrol station and a Hyundai car dealership on the site.

 The shopping centre puts on a special event in November and December as Christmas approaches, with a Father Christmas-themed area for children as well as decorations.

-Plaza Cinemas
+Parkway Cinema

-Dunmail Park gained one of its biggest attractions in 2001, with the opening of Plaza Cinemas, a multiplex cinema.
-An independently-owned cinema, Plaza shows most of the major films released in the UK, as well as occasionally independent films and recordings of opera and ballet performances.
+Dunmail Park gained one of its biggest attractions in 2024, with the opening of Parkway Cinemas, a multiplex cinema.
+An independently-owned cinema, Parkway shows most of the major films released in the UK, as well as occasionally independent films and recordings of opera and ballet performances.

-In 2021, Plaza Cinemas announced it would not reopen after being closed due to the January 2021 lockdown, after being unable to agree a lease with Dunmail Park.